functional-art/functional-art.github.com/2016/cfp.md

   programming
 * unfinished projects in need of inspiration

 Calls for collaboration should be in plain text, HTML or Markdown format, and not exceed 5000 words.
+A call for collaboration should be clearly marked as such, by prepending `Call for Collaboration:` to the title.

 Calls for collaboration will be published on the FARM website.